blavejr/blavejr/README.md

 ---

-🌍 I'm a Namibian software engineer and farmer on a mission to transform African agriculture through technology.
+🌍 I'm a Namibian software engineer and farmer based in Germany and on a mission to transform African agriculture through technology.
 💻 I’ve built scalable systems across Europe, Asia, and Africa — now I’m focused on delivering tools that empower smallholder farmers with data, connectivity, and automation.

 ---